allanimalz/OPER-EU-mortgage-subsidy-demo/README.md

 ## Overview

 This application serves as an intelligent assistant for mortgage advisors operating within the European Union.
-It leverages the power of the Google Gemini API with Google Search grounding to provide up-to-date, relevant, and verifiable information on housing subsidies.
-Advisors can input client profiles and specific criteria to quickly identify potential financial aid, streamlining the research process and providing immense value to their clients.
+It leverages the power of the Google Gemini API with grounding in verifiable primary sources to provide up-to-date, relevant, and verifiable information on housing subsidies.
+Advisors can input client profiles and specific criteria to quickly identify potential financial aid, streamlining the research process and providing value to their clients.

 ## ✨ Key Features